liquidinstruments/moku-examples/docs/reference/specan/sa_output.md

   type: number
   unit: null
 - default: null
-  description: Frequency of the wave.
+  description: Frequency of the output sinewave.
 (For sine waves with amplitude above 2Vpp, the maximum frequency is 100 MHz on Moku:Pro)
   name: frequency
   param_range:
    mokugo: 0 to 30e6